apache/trafficcontrol/docs/source/api/deliveryservices_id_safe.rst

 	.. warning:: This does not prevent access to content or make content secure; it merely prevents routing to the content through Traffic Router

-:geoLimitCountries:   A string containing a comma-separated list of country codes (e.g. "US,AU") which are allowed to request content through this Delivery Service
-:geoLimitRedirectUrl: A URL to which clients blocked by :ref:`Regional Geographic Blocking <regionalgeo-qht>` or the ``geoLimit`` settings will be re-directed
-:geoProvider:         An integer that represents the provider of a database for mapping IPs to geographic locations; currently only the following values are supported:
+:geoProvider:        An integer that represents the provider of a database for mapping IPs to geographic locations; currently only ``0``  - which represents MaxMind - is supported

-	0
-		The "Maxmind" GeoIP2 database (default)
-	1
-		Neustar

 :globalMaxMbps:      The maximum global bandwidth allowed on this Delivery Service.
 If exceeded, traffic will be routed to ``dnsBypassIp`` (or ``dnsBypassIp6`` for IPv6 traffic) for DNS Delivery Services and to ``httpBypassFqdn`` for HTTP Delivery Services
 :globalMaxTps:       The maximum global transactions per second allowed on this Delivery Service.
-When this is exceeded traffic will be sent to the ``dnsBypassIp`` (and/or ``dnsBypassIp6``) for DNS Delivery Services and to the httpBypassFqdn for HTTP Delivery Services
+When this is exceeded traffic will be sent to the dnsByPassIp* for DNS Delivery Services and to the httpBypassFqdn for HTTP Delivery Services
 :httpBypassFqdn:     The HTTP destination to use for bypass on an HTTP Delivery Service - bypass starts when the traffic on this Delivery Service exceeds ``globalMaxMbps``, or when more than ``globalMaxTps`` is being exceeded within the Delivery Service
 :id:                 An integral, unique identifier for this Delivery Service
 :infoUrl:            This is a string which is expected to contain at least one URL pointing to more information about the Delivery Service.
 Historically, this has been used to link relevant JIRA tickets
 :initialDispersion:  The number of caches between which traffic requesting the same object will be randomly split - meaning that if 4 clients all request the same object (one after another), then if this is above 4 there is a possibility that all 4 are cache misses.
-For most use-cases, this should be 1\ [2]_
+For most use-cases, this should be 1
 :ipv6RoutingEnabled: If ``true``, clients that connect to Traffic Router using IPv6 will be given the IPv6 address of a suitable Edge-tier cache; if ``false`` all addresses will be IPv4, regardless of the client connection\ [2]_
 :lastUpdated:        The date and time at which this Delivery Service was last updated, in a ``ctime``-like format
 :logsEnabled:        If ``true``, logging is enabled for this Delivery Service, otherwise it is disabled